Bulletin Page Content

 |Director of International Education||Ms. Bri Ard|

 |Education Abroad Advisor||Ms. Jan-Dominique Santos|

 |International Education Programs (IEP) Advisor|

 The Office of International Education provides to the University community information and support on international initiatives and is responsible for Education Abroad, student exchange and international partnerships as well as providing assistance with visiting international delegations, reviewing and approving university related travel abroad for students, faculty, and staff.
 OIE is actively involved in facilitating international academic exchange programs and additional international agreements for the University.

 The Office of International Education is available for collaboration with local governmental, business and community organizations that foster international cooperation, exchange and understanding.
 All existing or proposed international programs, exchanges, contracts and grants are reviewed and registered with the Office of International Education.
-The director chairs the University Council on International Education and Scholarship (USACIES), whose members are appointed by the Senior Vice President of Academic Affairs and charged with disseminating information, developing as well as guiding policy and planning for USA in the international arena.
+The director chairs the University Council on International Education and Scholarship (USACIES), whose members are appointed by the Senior Vice President of Academic Affairs and charged with disseminating information, developing, and guiding policy and planning for USA in the international arena.